near/docs/docs/2.develop/contracts/crosscontract.md

 ---

 ## Callback Method
-If you method finishes, then the external contract will be called.
-Once the external contract finishes, the callback method you specified will be called.
+If your method finishes correctly, then eventually your callback method will execute.
 This will happen weather the external contract finishes **successfully or not**.
 We repeat, if your original method finishes correctly, then your callback will **always execute**.

-In the callback method you will have access to the cross-call result, which is an object with two fields:
+In the callback method you will have access to the cross-call result, which contains two important arguments:
 - `status`: Telling if the external method finished successfully or not
 - `buffer`: Having the value returned by the external method (if any)

 :::tip
 The callback methods in your contract must be public, so it can be called when the second promise executes.
 However, they should be only callable by **your contract**.
 Always make sure to make it private by asserting that the `predecessor` is `current_account_id`.
-In rust this is done automatically by adding the `#[private]` decorator.
+In rust this can be achieved using the `#[private]` decorator.
 :::

 ### Successful Execution
-In case the cross-call finishes successfully the result object will have will have a `status` of 1, and the `buffer` will have the encoded result (if any).
+In case the cross-call finishes successfully the resulting object will have will have a `status` of 1, and the `buffer` will have the encoded result (if any).
 In order to recover the result you need to decode it from the resulting `buffer`:

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">